Serramonte Center

-Serramonte Center is a 1,139,906 sqft super-regional shopping mall located at the intersection of California State Route 1 and Interstate 280 in Daly City, California.
-Opened in 1968, it is owned and managed by Regency Centers and is anchored by Macy's, Dick's Sporting Goods, and Target.
+Serramonte Center is a 1,085,402 sqft super-regional shopping mall located at the intersection of California State Route 1 and Interstate 280 in Daly City, California.
+Opened in 1968, it is owned and managed by Regency Centers and is anchored by Macy's, Dick's Sporting Goods, Target, & Jagalchi Korean Market.

 History

 Serramonte Center was built as part of the Serramonte planned community by Fred and Carl Gellert, and opened in September 1968.
 Besides the anchor tenants, the 56 stores at Serramonte when it opened in 1968 included B. Dalton, Hickory Farms, Kinney Shoes, Longs Drugs, and QFI.

 The mall was sold in 2002 to Capital and Counties USA and in 2011 to Equity One.
 As of 2021, it was owned by Regency Centers.

-The 860000 sqft center underwent an expansion starting in the mid-2010s that added approximately 200000 sqft of retail space, some in a new satellite building, and a multistory parking structure.
-It was renovated in 2004 according to feng shui principles with the addition of a koi pond in the central grand court.
-Another interior renovation took place in 2021, a 142-room hotel was added adjacent to the mall, and a medical office is also planned.
+The center was previously renovated in 1995 and in 2004 which was inspired by feng shui principles with the addition of a koi pond in the central grand court.
+Another interior renovation took place between 2019-2022 which shifted towards more modern & bright interiors.
+The recent renovation included an expansion that began in the mid-2010s that added approximately 200000 sqft of retail space and a multistory parking structure.

 Layout and stores

 The mall is laid out in a cross shape around the grand court, with a separate food court.
 Of the original anchors, Macy's, Mervyn's, and Montgomery Ward, Montgomery Ward was replaced by Target in 2002 after the chain's closure, and JCPenney replaced Mervyn's in 2011.
 JCPenney was closed in 2019.

-The 21st-century expansion of the mall has included Dick's Sporting Goods, Dave and Busters, Cost Plus World Market, Buy Buy Baby, Ross Dress for Less, T.J.
-Maxx, Party City, and Nordstrom Rack.
+The 2010s expansion of the mall has included Dick's Sporting Goods, Dave and Busters, Cost Plus World Market, Buy Buy Baby (now closed), Ross Dress for Less, T.J.
+Maxx, Party City (now closed), and Nordstrom Rack.
 Denny's and Firestone Tires, formerly located near the main mall, were closed on expiration of their leases.
-The mall is popular with Asians, and openings in recent years have included Asian retailers such as Daiso.
+The mall is popular with Asians, and openings in recent years have included Asian retailers such as Uniqlo, Daiso, MINISO, Uncle Tetsu, Jolibee, 85°C Bakery Cafe, Poké House, Matcha Ren, Izumi Sushi, Marufuku Ramen, Fanloli, and Jagalchi Korean Market.